GetStream/layer-migration/readme.md

 ![](https://i.imgur.com/UtQnTbJ.png)

-To interact with the CLI, you'll then want to install the Serverless CLI using yarn or npm:
+To interact with Serverless, you'll need to install the Serverless CLI using yarn or npm:

 ```bash
 $ yarn global add serverless